Community Agroecology Network Alternative Spring Break

 Alternative Spring Break (ASB) is a program based in UC Santa Cruz that provides a cultural exchange for students and contemporary Maya communities in Tzucacab, Yucatán, Mexico.
-The purpose of the program is give students exposure to a distinct way of life.
+The purpose of the program is to give students exposure to a distinct way of life.
 Alternative Spring Break accepts applications in the Winter Quarter, then travels to the Yucatán during Spring Break.

 History

 ASB is an Action Education International Field Course hosted by the Community Agroecology Network (CAN).
-CAN is a non-profit community-based organization founded in 2002, headquartered at the base of campus of University of California, Santa Cruz.
+CAN is a non-profit community-based organization founded in 2002, headquartered at the base of the campus of the University of California, Santa Cruz.
 The organization was created in response to the coffee crisis that occurred in Central America and in Mexico in the 80’s; it seeks to confront injustice by providing alternative and community based approaches to sustainable living.
-Community Agroecology Network seeks to maintain rural livelihoods and sustainable food systems using the Freirean approach of Subject-Subject relationship.
-Paulo Freire is a Brazilian philosopher and activist whom, until his untimely death in 1997 worked internationally towards social change.
+Community Agroecology Network seeks to maintain rural livelihoods and sustainable food systems using the Freirean approach of the Subject-Subject relationship.
+Paulo Freire is a Brazilian philosopher and activist who, until his untimely death in 1997, worked internationally towards social change.
 His works, including Pedagogy of the Oppressed, focus on popular education and liberation of the historically oppressed.
-CAN’s approach to maintain their principles confronting injustices include incorporating the philosophy of Freire into ASB.
+CAN’s approach to maintaining its principles in confronting injustices include incorporating the philosophy of Freire into ASB.
 CAN’s programs include Participatory Action Research, Trade Innovations, and Action Education.
 ASB has been active since 2008.